PrashantGyawali/To-Do-List/README.md

 # To-Do-List
-My horrible failed attempt at making a simple todo list in vanilla js
+My not bad attempt at making a simple todo list in vanilla js

 Github-pages: https://prashantgyawali.github.io/To-Do-List/